Marc Jackson: Professional career

 Jackson was drafted in the second round (37th overall) of the 1997 NBA draft by the Golden State Warriors.
 Because he fell to the second round, Jackson chose to begin his pro career in Europe to make more money to support his mother and younger brother and better develop his skills before entering the NBA.
 He spent three years overseas playing for Tofaş Bursa (Turkey), Lobos Caja Cantabria (Spain) and Cantabria Lobos (Spain), before returning to U.S. and debuting for the Warriors in 2000.

 Jackson made an immediate impact for the Warriors, leading all rookies in points and rebounds, while staying near the top of the list in field goal and free throw percentages.
 He was named to the All-Rookie team and finished third in Rookie of the Year voting.
 As a restricted free agent at the end of the season, Jackson signed a six-year, $24.375 million offer sheet with the Houston Rockets, which the Warriors matched.
 Despite Jackson's success, he was stuck behind Adonal Foyle, Danny Fortson and Erick Dampier on Golden State's depth chart, and voiced his displeasure with the Warriors front office matching the offer, rather than allowing him to get more playing time elsewhere.

 At the 2002 NBA trade deadline, the Warriors traded Jackson to the Minnesota Timberwolves, to play alongside Kevin Garnett.
 On July 23, 2003, he was traded to his hometown Philadelphia 76ers in a four-team deal.
 He missed 57 games due to injury his first season in Philadelphia, but bounced back the next year leading the team in rebounds and being second in points, to help the Sixers return to the playoffs.
 During his time in Philadelphia, he split time between the Center and Power Forward positions.

 On August 9, 2005, Jackson was traded to the New Jersey Nets after a deal to bring in Shareef Abdur-Rahim from the Portland Trail Blazers to the Nets fell through.
-Before the 2005–06 trade deadline, he was traded by the Nets to the New Orleans Hornets.
+Before the 2005–06 trade deadline, he was traded by the Nets to the New Orleans Hornets, along with Linton Johnson in exchange for Boštjan Nachbar.
 In 2007, he signed with the Greek League team Olympiacos, but was released after not fitting in the system of the team's new coach, Panagiotis Giannakis.
 In August, 2008, Jackson was signed by UNICS Kazan of the Russian Super League, and he announced his retirement shortly after signing for Obradoiro CAB in 2009.

-Post Playing Career
+Post playing career

 Jackson now works as 76ers basketball analyst for NBC Sports Philadelphia.